 How to Remove Fly Trap Glue from Skin

-- PROFESSIONAL NAIL POLISH REMOVER: Our acetone 100 percent gel remover is formulated to gently remove nail polish, glitter or nail glue from your nails.
-Our formula acts quickly and...
+- 🌟 PROFESSIONAL NAIL POLISH REMOVER: Our acetone 100 percent gel remover is formulated to gently remove nail polish, glitter or nail glue from your...

-- FOR NATURAL, GEL OR ACRYLIC NAILS - Pronto Pure Acetone easily removes nail polish, gel or shellac polish, sculptured nail forms and nail art,...
+- 🌟THE ONLY ONE YOU NEED: Pronto Pure Acetone easily removes nail polish, gel or shellac polish, sculptured nail forms and nail art, artificial...

-- EASY TO USE – Moisten a little cotton ball with our 100% professional acetone, then, massage nail bed pressing firmly from cuticle to nail tip and wipe clean.
-Use cotton swabs to...
+- 🌟 QUICK EFFECT AND EASY TO USE: Moisten a little cotton ball with our 100% professional acetone, then, massage nail bed pressing firmly from cuticle to nail tip and wipe clean.
+Use...

 Flytrap glue is not the strongest glue in the world.
 It should be easier to remove than super glue.
 Try out one of the skin glue removal methods we listed below.